Sports in Spokane, Washington: Running

-Spokane has a vibrant running culture.
-The city's location, abundance of parks and trails, close-knit community, high school sport competitiveness, and running tradition and culture make it one of the United States' top exporters of runners.
-Bloomsday is the most well attended running event in the area; there is also the Coeur d'Alene marathon which is held annually at the end of May on the North Idaho Centennial Trail.
+Spokane has a well-established running culture.
+The city's location, extensive number of parks and trails, community involvement, competitive high school athletics, and long-standing running traditions have contributed to its reputation as a prominent center for distance running in the United States.
+The area's most widely attended running event is Bloomsday.
+Another notable regional event is the Coeur d'Alene marathon, which is held annually in late May on the North Idaho Centennial Trail.

 Bloomsday

 The Lilac Bloomsday Run, held in the spring on the first Sunday of May, is a 7.46 mi race for competitive runners as well as walkers that attracts international competition.
 The first Bloomsday was organized by Don Kardong in 1977 and drew a crowd of 1,200 people.
 A Junior Bloomsday course of 1.25 mi is held at the Interstate Fairgrounds.
 The number of finishers in 2015 was 43,206.
 Every finisher of the race receives a Bloomsday T-shirt.